Policy & Background

-Urban areas are the source of many of today’s environmental challenges – not surprisingly, since three out of four Europeans live in towns and cities.
+Urban areas are the source of many of today’s environmental challenges – not surprisingly, since two out of three Europeans live in towns and cities.
 Local governments and authorities can provide the commitment and innovation needed to tackle and resolve many of these problems.

-The Commission proposed a new programme, the 7th Environmental Action Programme (EAP), which sets out a strategic agenda for environmental policy-making with 9 priority objectives to be achieved by 2020.
+The European Commission launched a new environmental programme in 2013, the 7th Environment Action Programme (EAP), which sets out a strategic agenda for environmental policy-making with 9 priority objectives to be achieved by 2020.
 It helps to establish a common understanding of the main environmental challenges Europe faces and what needs to be done to tackle them effectively.
 This programme underpins the European Green Capital Award in relation to policies for sustainable urban planning and design.

 Protecting and enhancing natural capital, encouraging more resource efficiency and accelerating the transition to the low-carbon economy are key features of the programme, which also seeks to tackle new and emerging environmental risks and to help safe guard health and welfare of EU citizens.
-The results should help stimulate sustainable growth and create new jobs to set the European Union on a path to becoming a better and healthier place to live.
+The outputs should help foster sustainable growth and crjob creation to set the European Union on a path to becoming a better and healthier place to live.

 Cities play a crucial role as engines of the economy, as places of connectivity, creativity and innovation, and as centres of services for their surrounding areas.
 Due to their density, cities offer a huge potential for energy savings and a move towards a carbon-neutral economy.

-Thus, in order to enhance the sustainability of EU cities, the 7th EAP fixes the goals that by 2020 a majority of cities in the EU are implementing policies for sustainable urban planning and design.
+Thus, in order to enhance the sustainability of EU cities, the 7th EAP set the target that by 2020 a majority of cities in the EU will be implementing policies for sustainable urban planning and design.

-For further information on the proposed 7th EAP, please visit the DG Environment website here.
+For further information on the 7th EAP, please visit the DG Environment website here.

 Sustainable development is a fundamental principle shared by the European Union, member states and local authorities.
 It promotes the continuous improvement in the quality of life and wellbeing of present and future generations.
 Promoting sustainable urban development is a key element of the European Cohesion Policy and a continuous process.

-For more information on the RFSC please follow the link to their website www.rfsc.eu
+For more information on the RFSC please visit their website.

 Urban areas play an important role in delivering the objectives of the EU Sustainable Development Strategy.
+The renewed EU SDS sets out a single, coherent strategy on how the EU will more effectively live up to its long-standing commitment of tackling the challenges of sustainable development.
+It reaffirms the need for global solidarity and recognises the importance of strengthening our work with partners outside the EU, including those rapidly developing countries which will have a significant impact on global sustainable development.
 Updated information about the strategy is available on European portal on sustainable development including citizens guides, progress reports and examples of action taken by others, etc.